majwilson/python-to-javascript/README.md

 * the following are currently not handled
     * `new` for object instantiation
-    * rewrting signatures of functions called with keyword arguments
+    * rewriting signatures of functions called with keyword arguments
     * static data & methods
     * `async`
     * generators